queryluke/masseffect-5e/static/data/community/weapon_strength.md

 a Krogan Warhammer needs a strength score of 16 or greater, or all melee weapon attacks are made at disadvantage.

 __Heavy Weapons__.
 Most heavy weapons require _targeting_ not a ranged weapon attack.
-If the operative's strength score is below the weapon's weight + 8, the operative's movement become 0 while targeting instead of being reduced by half.
+If the operative's strength score is below the weapon's weight + 8, the operative's movement becomes 0 while targeting instead of being reduced by half.
 Alternatively, the GM can rule that the heavy weapon is not usable by a character without the requisite strength.

 __Ultralight Materials__.
 Because of this rule, the Ultralight Materials becomes very valuable.
 You can use the following